UCSF-CAT-Bioinformatics/CAT_Bioinfo_Training/data_reduction/02-alignment-indexref.md

 *NOTE:* In case of reads of varying length, the ideal value for --sjdbOverhang is max(ReadLength)-1.
 In most cases, the default value of 100 will work similarly to the ideal value.

 1. First we need to index the genome for STAR.
-Lets pull down a slurm script to index the Ensembl version of the human genome.
+Lets pull down a script to index the Ensembl version of the human genome.

 ```bash